Tomev/qcflow/docs/source/llms/index.rst

                         Evaluation for RAG
                     </div>
                     <p>
-                        Learn how to evaluate Retrieval Augmented Generation applications by leveraging LLMs to generate a evaluation dataset and evaluate it using the built-in metrics in the MLflow Evaluate API.
+                        Learn how to evaluate Retrieval Augmented Generation applications by leveraging LLMs to generate a evaluation dataset and evaluate it using the built-in metrics in the QCFlow Evaluate API.
                     </p>
                 </a>
             </div>